 - Their support is hard to get by.

 - A lot of people said that their suitcases are extremely fragile (they break after one or two trips).

-We couldn’t find exactly from what materials are Mia Toro suitcases made from.
 Most luggage brands are open about what material their suitcases are made from and tell the exact composite of the frame – polycarbonate, polypropylene, or ABS.
 This isn’t the case with Mia Toro ITALY, with it just stating that they’re made from a ‘lightweight armor-flex composite,’ which doesn’t tell much.
 Out of all three, ABS is the least durable one and the cheapest, so we wouldn’t be surprised if they’re made from that.

 But then again, we also found quite a few people who were happy with the reliability.
 They’ve used their bags for several years now with no issues.

-In the same price range, you can get a Travelpro Platinum Elite, which is virtually indestructible, and backed up by a lifetime warranty.
-So based on everything that we could find, we couldn’t give them more than 12 stars in reliability.
+In the same price range, you can get a Travelpro Platinum Elite which is virtually indestructible and backed up by a lifetime warranty.
+So based on everything that we could find, we couldn’t give them more than 10 stars in quality.

 TSA-Approved Locks on Most Suitcases

-Here’s another feature that’s super important: TSA approved locks.
-What these locks do is allow the airport TSA agents to get inside your bag quickly.
+Here’s another feature that’s super important: TSA-approved locks.
+What these locks do is allow the TSA agents to get inside your bag quickly.
 If you use regular locks, the TSA agents are allowed to break the lock or zippers to inspect the contents of your suitcase.

 Other Useful Features

-In the design category, Mia Toro has done a really great job.
+In the design category, Mia Toro has done an exceptional job.
 We’d go so far and say that they’re the best-looking suitcases in the market.
 We’ve already said a lot about their designs, but we’ll take an even deeper look here.

 We like how they’ve combined the best of both worlds.
-For those who like something more practical, the “industrial textures” collection is a good fit.
-And for those who are looking for something more vibrant, the “Designer art” is even better.
+For those who like something more practical, the “Industrial Textures“ collection is a good fit.
+And for those who are looking for something more vibrant, the “Designer Art” collection is even better.

 Industrial Textures Collection

 Mia Toro states that they’re made to withstand the harshest conditions.
 However, we’d say that it’s more of a marketing trick because these improvements are more visual than functional.
-Although, yes, there are some useful improvements, the “designer art” collection performs just as well when it comes to endurance, as many customers have said.
-It’s more a matter of which style you prefer better: industrial or artistic.
+Although, yes, there are some useful improvements, the “Designer Art” collection performs just as well when it comes to endurance, as many customers have said.
+It’s more a matter of which style you prefer: industrial or artistic.